bemmesr/crypt/README.md

 To make this project possible and for my own sanity, there are some restrictions on the scope of this project:
 1. Each symbol in any cipher is assumed to take at most one char of space.
-This may change in future as I would very much __like__ to generalize this project to the max, however, I would also like to get at least some functionality done.
+This may change in future as I would __like__ to generalize this project to the max, however, I would also like to get at least some functionality done.
 ## Testing
 Run 'make tests', this will compile all the test files found in test/ with the